julienflot/mini_kvm/README.md

 ```
 --name name: set the name of the VM.
---disk path: path to the disk image.
---cpus number: number of vcpu to allocate.
+--vcpus number: number of vcpu to allocate.
 --mem size: ram quantity allocated.
+--kernel path: path to a kernel image.
---log [path]: log internal inforamtion
+--log [path]: log internal inforamtion.
 ```

 ### `mini_kvm pause`